 The sauce is made hours before guests arrive, and sits waiting in a thermos to be served lukewarm at best.
-In my opinion, not the best way to enjoy eggs Benedict on a Sunday morning.
-But since hollandaise is an emulsion of egg yolks and butter – it is slightly tricky to whip up.
-Success relies on awareness, and a properly heated double boiler, i.e. small pot with an inch of water and medium size heat proof bowl.
-However, most cooks (including professionals) break the sauce, or curdle the eggs, by not heeding the warning signs… in the form of egg yolks and sauce that are…
+Not edible times if you know what I mean.
+Or the best way to enjoy eggs Benedict on a Sunday morning.
+But since hollandaise is a simple emulsion of egg yolks and butter, a little bit of know how takes you far.

-- Too cool, less than 120° F
+- Less than 120° F

-- Too hot, more than 140° F
+- More than 140° F

 So when slowly whisking heated butter into warm, foamed egg yolks, add a tablespoon of warm water if it gets too thick.
 To keep it the right temperature, have a second pot lined with a towel on the counter (to steady while whisking), and move the bowl on and off the heat every minute or so.

 A thermometer can be your friend in the beginning, but you're better off training your eyes.
 Because knowing what to look for is better than trying to temp a sauce... while holding a hot double-boiler with one hand and a whisk with the other.

 How to fix hollandaise if it breaks

 If your sauce breaks anyway - DON'T PANIC!
 Just crack another egg yolk into a new bowl, place over the simmering water, and SLOWLY whisk in the broken sauce.
 Or throw in the towel and buzz it up nice and smooth in a blender.
 It'll take just as lovely drenching your buttery English muffins and over-easy eggs.
 Because pouched eggs are one thing I never cook at home.

 - 2 tbsp white wine reduction or lemon juice